lorenzleutgeb/atlas/ARTIFACT.md

 Note that in the OVA, the [Nix][nix] package manager is installed, so installation is as simple as

-    nix-env -iA nixos.hello
+    $ nix-env -iA nixos.hello

 The Docker image is much smaller in size, because it does not contain a graphical desktop.

 ## Functional

-The art

-# Artifact

-## Contents of `artifact`

-## Invoking the Artifact

-In a Bash-compatible shell, run

-    cd artifact

-to change into the artifact directory.
-Paths below are relative to this folder.
-Then run

-    ./atlas --help
+Please make sure to read the section "Using" of `README.md` for general remarks on operating the tool, then return to this section which addresses reproduction of results.

-To get a help text.
-To verify the results in the accompanying paper, you will need the "run" subcommand
+To verify the results in the
+associated paper, you will need the "run" subcommand

     ./atlas run --help